kriepy/LeafGrow/README.md

 To see an example of an animation run:

-    python animation.py
+    python tests/leaf_grow_animation.py

-To see the outline of a leaf run:
+To see the leaf with the auxin an vein nodes run:

-    python path.py
+    python tests/path.py

 ## Before you start